-With Robert Road being a 50 km/h road the required vehicular sight lines from the access needs to be a minimum 45 metres or 69 metres desirable.
-Given the location of the access and the relatively straight alignment of Robert Road the only constraint to the provision of suitable sight lines is likely to be on-street car parking adjacent to the access.
-Therefore, it is recommended that on-street car parking be prohibited within 10 metres of the access through appropriate regulatory signage approved by Maitland City Council's Traffic Committee.
+With Springfield Drive and Robert Road being 50 km/h roads the required vehicular sight lines from the accesses need to be a minimum 45 metres or 69 metres desirable.
+Given the location of the accesses and the relatively straight alignments of both Springfield Drive and Robert Road the only constraint to the provision of suitable sight lines is likely to be on-street car parking adjacent to the accesses.
+Therefore, it is recommended that on-street car parking be prohibited within 10 metres of the accesses through appropriate regulatory signage approved by Maitland City Council's traffic Committee.
 Provision of such signage will ensure suitable vehicular sight lines are available for exiting traffic from these accesses.